puppetlabs/puppet-docs/source/puppet/5.0/lang_facts_and_builtin_vars.markdown

 ### The `$facts['fact_name']` hash

 Facts also appear in a `$facts` hash.
 They can be accessed in manifests as `$facts['fact_name']`.
 The variable name `$facts` is reserved, so local scopes cannot re-use it.
 Structured facts show up as a nested structure inside the `$facts` namespace, and can be accessed using Puppet's normal [hash access syntax][hashaccess].
-Due to ambiguity with function invocation, the dot-separated access syntax that is available at the Facter command line is not available in manifests.

 Example, with the `os.family` fact: